BasicVariable/Island-Utilities-DOCS-/README.md

 > "dnt_to"
 A list of people you'd like the configured bot avoid sending trades to

+> "dnt_rap"
+When set to true the auto-config will automatically blacklist all rap items from being traded

 > "plug"
 When set to true the configured bot will scrape rbx_flip